What is the Price-to-Cash Flow Ratio?

 Similar to other multiples used in stock valuation, the application of the price-to-cash flow ratio is suitable only in certain cases.
 For example, the use of the operating cash flow in the P/CF ratio makes the ratio a perfect choice to value the stocks of companies with large non-cash expenses (e.g., depreciation).
 In certain scenarios, companies with positive cash flows are not profitable due to their large non-cash expenses.
 The P/CF ratio allows analysts and investors to come up with a less distorted picture of a company’s financial standing.

-Generally, the price-to-cash flow multiple is viewed as a better option that can be used in stock valuations relative to the price-to-earnings (P/E) ratio.
-One of the main advantages of the P/CF ratio over the P/E ratio is that the company’s cash flows cannot be easily manipulated compared to its earnings.
+Generally, this multiple is viewed as a better option that can be used in stock valuations relative to the price-to-earnings (P/E) ratio.
+One of the main advantages of the P/CF ratio over the P/E ratio is that the company’s cash flows cannot be as easily manipulated as its earnings.